braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/canvas_components/experiment_step.md

 ### Additional settings

-Experiment Paths will record users who enter each step and convert while in the assigned path.
+Experiment paths will record users who enter each step and convert while in the assigned path.
 This will track all conversion events specified in the Canvas setup.
 On the Additional Settings tab, use the input to enter how many days (between 1 and 30) you'd like this experiment to track conversions.
-Note that the time window you specify here will determine how long conversion events (chosen in Canvas setup) will be tracked for Experiment Paths.
+Note that the time window you specify here will determine how long conversion events (chosen in Canvas setup) will be tracked for experiment paths.
 The per-event conversion windows specified in Canvas setup will not apply to this step's tracking and will be replaced by this Conversion Window.

 [0]: {% image_buster /assets/img/experiment_step/experiment_step.png %}